La Isla Bonita: Background and synopsis

 In the music video, Madonna portrays two contrasting characters: a devout Catholic woman and a "flamboyant" flamenco dancer, the latter described as such by author Mark Bego.

 The music video for "La Isla Bonita" was directed by Mary Lambert, who had previously collaborated with Madonna on the clips for "Borderline" and "Like a Virgin" (both 1984), as well as "Material Girl" (1985).
-Filmed in Los Angeles over three days, the shoot was described as "simple" by producer Sharon Oreck in her book Video Slut (2010).
+Filmed in downtown Los Angeles with three sets within four days, the shoot was described as "simple" by producer Sharon Oreck in her book Video Slut (2010).
 More than 500 extras of Hispanic descent were featured, including a then-unknown Benicio del Toro, who played a teenager sitting on a car hood and was paid $150 for his appearance.
 Percussionist Paulinho da Costa appears in the opening sequence playing bongos.

 Set in a barrio, the narrative features Madonna in dual roles: a pious Catholic woman, and a vibrant flamenco dancer.
 The Catholic character is shown lighting candles in a sparsely furnished apartment —its cold-toned walls adorned with black-and-white photographs of Hispanic individuals and religious figures.
 She wears a plain white petticoat and quietly watches a street musician from her window.
 In contrast, the flamenco dancer performs expressively in a candlelit room adorned with a large image of the Sacred Heart.
 She wears a red polka-dot dress with a décolletage neckline and a skirt parted down the middle.
 Her hair is done in a Spanish-style netted bun, accented with a red carnation flower.
 As the video progresses, a street celebration begins, with Hispanic families and couples dancing to live music.
 The dancer eventually joins the festivities.

 Premiering on MTV on March 6, 1987, the video became the most requested on the network for 20 consecutive weeks —a record at the time.
-In Europe, it was among the year's most heavily rotated music videos.
+It became the year's most heavily rotated music video on European television.
 "La Isla Bonita" was later included in Madonna's video compilations The Immaculate Collection (1990) and Celebration: The Video Collection (2009).